-The guidelines recognize local and regional governments (LRGs) as pivotal actors in ensuring closing digital divides and localizing the objectives and principles of these guidelines as well as the Global Digital Compact for an open, safe, sustainable and secure digital future14.
-The guidelines are intended to complement existing global principles on digital development through a specific additional focus on the role of local and regional governments in advancing people-centred smart city development.
+The guidelines recognize local and regional governments (LRGs) as pivotal actors in ensuring closing digital divides and localizing the objectives and principles of these guidelines as well as the Global Digital Compact for an open, safe, sustainable and secure digital future.
+The guidelines are intended to complement existing global principles on digital development through a specific additional focus on the key role of local and regional governments, and local action, in advancing people-centred smart city development also towards the vision of global digital compact.

-Member States are recommended to apply the provisions on a voluntary basis by taking appropriate steps, including legislative or other measures, in conformity with the constitutional practice and governing structures of each State as well as with international law.
+Member States are recommended to apply the provisions on a voluntary basis by taking appropriate steps, including legislative or other measures, in conformity with the national constitutional practicelegislation, laws and governing structures of each State as well as with international law.